-General Student: Students who have received a high school diploma, have completed a home-school high school program or a General Educational Development (GED) certificate.
-Transcripts must be submitted.
+General Student: Students who have received a high school diploma, have completed a home-school high school program or a General Educational Development (GED) certificate and have enrolled.

 Transfer Student: Students who have previously attended other colleges or universities.
-Official transcripts must be sent from all institutions attended, regardless of numbers of credits earned or academic success.

-Visiting Student: A high school student taking a course or two from NCMC, or a student enrolled at another college or university attending NCMC for a summer term or one semester only with intentions of returning to the home college.
-Transcripts must be sent from all institutions ever attended.
+Visiting Student: A student enrolled at another college/university taking limited coursework from NCMC, usually for a summer term or one semester only with intentions of returning to the home college